CGJennings/se3docs/docs/um-release-notes.md

 ### Bug fixes

-* Project folder dialog did not remember most recent selection on next app run.
+* Open project folder dialog did not remember most recently used folder.
 * Markup boxes (text boxes) would sometimes incorrectly break a line in the middle of a word.
 * Double clicking an item in a list in the deck editor could result in an infinite loop trying to fit the item.
 * Script functions `string`, `gstring`, etc., do not pass format specifiers correctly.